jacekkopecky/vscode-whole-diff/README.md

 ![Whole Diff buttons](images/buttons-screenshot.png)

-The same icon is also added to GitLens Commits and Stashes lists, where it opens the diff for that commit or stash.
+The same icon is also added to GitLens Commits, Stashes, and Branches lists, where it opens the diff for that commit, stash, or the whole branch (from the common ancestor with HEAD).
+It's also there when you compare two commits.

 ![Whole Diff buttons on commits](images/buttons-commit-screenshot.png)